 Our sales and marketing efforts have focused and will continue to focus on cross-selling and marketing our services.
-Similar to our prior acquisitions, we have been cross-selling, and plan to continue to cross-sell, the services offered by Apartments.com and ApartmentFinder.com and the other services we offer, including, but not limited to CoStar Market Analytics.
-We will also continue to focus on upselling LoopNet information users to CoStar as we phase out the LoopNet information service offerings.
+Similar to our prior acquisitions, we have been cross-selling, and plan to continue to cross-sell, the services offered by Apartments.com and ApartmentFinder.com and the other services we offer, including, but not limited to CoStar Suite.
+Now that we have completed the ForRent acquisition, we plan to develop and cross-sell the services offered by ForRent.
+We will also continue to focus on converting LoopNet information users to CoStar as we phase out the LoopNet information service offerings.